 What Makes a Tree Veneer Quality

 The reason for this range of values associated even with trees of a single species is multifaceted.
-The quality, and therefore the value of a tree depends greatly on a number of factors, most of which are essentially predetermined by the trees growing conditions.
+The quality, and therefore the value, of a tree depends greatly on a number of factors.
+Most of these factors are essentially predetermined by the tree’s growing conditions.

 Veneer Growing Conditions